-We arrived at Hotel Chantel amidst a huge downpour (it’s rainy season) and that made the drive pretty slow.
+I arrived at Hotel Chantel amidst a huge downpour (it’s rainy season) and that made the drive pretty slow.
 The hotel is located off the main road, up a steep winding path, so as to reach it’s mountain side location.

 The next morning was the 14th September, and I woke up at 4am in eager anticipation of the Derby County football match.
 We were playing Nottingham Forest.
 For those of you that don’t know, Forest v Derby is like North Korea v South Korea.
 Except the Forest fans are much worse people than Kim Jong Un, and probably fatter.
 I jest, of course, but it is the biggest game of the season for us, so I was determined to see it.

+I can’t blame any sports bar for not being open at 6am (kick off time) so I had to find an alternative.
 Eventually, I FaceTime’d my brother (I find it works better than Skype) and he put his phone in front of his TV for me.
 Not entirely official, but the quality was really good, and I didn’t mind sitting in reception for the game.
 I would have sat on the roof to watch it if necessary.

 For those that care, we drew 1-1.
 It was tense, and I woke up the entire hotel when we scored the equalizer.
 Apologies to those affected.
 Anita was very nice about it though.
 Then again I suppose she would be, as if there was wifi in my room, as advertised, I could have watched it from the comfort of my bed.